lgcorzo/fastapi-autogen-team/README.md

     or https
     $ git clone https://github.com/lgcorzo/fastapi-autogen-team
     ```
-2. Run the project installation with poetry
+2. Run the project installation with poetry ( install poetry in the base  env )

     ```bash
     $ cd fastapi-autogen-team/
+    $ poetry env use $(which python)
     $ poetry install
+    $ poetry env activate
     ```

     ```bash